vonhraban/docs-1/pages/go-micro.md

 Go Micro supports both the Service and Function programming models.
 Read on to learn more.

-## Default Plugins
+## Plugins

-The default plugins are as follows
+Go-micro makes use of the Go interface for it's abstractions.
+Because of this the underlying implementation can be swapped out.

+We provide sane defaults out of the box.

-- Consul or multicast DNS for service discovery
+- Consul or mDNS for service discovery
 - Random hashed client side load balancing
-- JSON-RPC and PROTO-RPC for message encoding
+- JSON-RPC 1.0 and PROTO-RPC for message encoding
 - HTTP for communication

 ## Examples